Cosmodyne-Industries/copilot-agent-library/README.md

 ## Design Principles

-These "agents" (note: Copilot Agents are pure prompt-engineering - they don't really have agentic capabilities) are built for use in a public sector procurement context, where mistakes and assumptions can cause real harm, and auditability and transparency is non-negotiable.
+These "agents" (note: Copilot  declarative agents are pure prompt-engineering - they don't have agentic capabilities) are built for use in a public sector procurement context, where mistakes and assumptions can cause real harm, and auditability and transparency is non-negotiable.
 Every agent in this library is designed with the following principles:

 **Visibility of reasoning** — agents show their working.
 Classifications, search results, and filtering decisions are explained.
 The user should always be able to see why a conclusion was reached.